rizinorg/book/src/tools/rz-bin/tables.md

 | quiet  # Print the table in a simple form, without headers.
 ```

 Note: Address-based table filters operate on the address type exposed by the table column.
 Columns such as `addr` and `vaddr` refer to virtual addresses, while `paddr` refers to physical addresses (file offsets).
-The table query engine does not perform address translation, therefore table filtering depends on the address type of the selected column.

 Some examples which give a general overview of how to use.